Semantic-Org/tailwindcss-iso/README.md

 **Extension Parameter:**

 The `extension` parameter provides a hint to the Tailwind scanner about how to parse the content.
-It defaults to `'jsx'`.
+It defaults to `'html'`.
 You can pass different file extensions to potentially optimize class extraction for your specific content type.

 ## License